Eslam-Amin/Market/README.md

 Welcome to the Market API repository.
 Below you'll find documentation on the API endpoints, setup instructions, databases used, middleware employed, and Examples of post requests.

+This repository contains the backend code for a Market System.
+It provides functionalities to manage branches, cashiers, products, and receipts.
+The system is protected using JWT, ensuring that only authorized admins can perform CRUD operations, while cashiers can create receipts.

+## Features

+**CRUD Operations For**:
+- ***Branches***: Admins can create, read, update, and delete branches.
+- ***Cashiers***: Admins can register cashiers to each market branch, and get all the cashiers by Id or by branch, updated cashier data, and delete Cashier.
+- ***Products***: Admins can add products to the market, get, update, and delete any product.
+- **Create Receipts**: Cashiers can create receipts with a list of products and admins can view these Receipts.

 ## API Versions

 Two versions of the API exist with the same endpoints: